param2000/BigramProject/Readme.txt

 ---------------

 Class: BigramGeneration
-- clean_text(text): Cleans input text by return only characters and numbers and lowering case.
+- clean_text(text): Cleans the input text (removes extra punctuation, splits hyphenated words, converts to lowercase).
 - generate_bigrams_tokens(text): Returns a list of bigram strings.
-- bigram_get_token_with_counts(text): Returns a dictionary of bigram → count.
+- bigram_get_token_with_counts(text): Returns a dictionary mapping each bigram to its frequency count.
-- parse_bigrams_from_text(text_input): Handles file or text input and triggers the analysis and outputs.
+- parse_bigrams_from_text(text_input): Determines whether the input is a file or raw text, then performs analysis.
-- plot_histogram(): Displays histogram of bigram frequency.
+- plot_histogram(): Displays a histogram of the bigram frequencies using matplotlib.

 ----------
 Dependencies